-Objectives for each employee will be set before, or as soon as practicable after, the start of each appraisal period.
+Objectives for each appraise will be set before, or as soon as practicable after, the start of each appraisal period.
 Some objectives may be set so that they run over a period of longer than a year.
-In which case discussion will also cover the expected progress to be seen within the appraisal period.
+In which case, discussion will also cover the expected progress to be seen within the appraisal period.

-In some circumstances it may be possible to set objectives for the upcoming year in the same meeting that objectives are reviewed from the previous year.
+In some circumstances, it may be possible to set objectives for the upcoming year in the same meeting that objectives are reviewed from the previous year.

-The appraiser and employee will seek to agree the objectives but, if that is not possible, the appraiser will determine the objectives.
+The appraiser and appraisee will seek to agree the objectives but, if that is not possible, the appraiser will determine the objectives.
 Objectives may be revised if circumstances change.

-The objectives set for each employee will, if achieved, contribute to our plans for improving educational provision and performance and improving the education of pupils.
+The objectives set will, if achieved, contribute to our plans for improving educational provision and performance and wider education of our pupils.
 This will be ensured by quality assuring all objectives against the school improvement plan.

-Some roles, such as teachers, have national standards which form a core expectation of the standards that employees fulfilling those roles will consistently meet.
-These standards will be considered as part of the review process and must be deemed to have been met for a cycle to be successful.
+Some roles will also have national standards which form a core expectation of the standards that those fulfilling those roles will consistently meet.
+These standards will be considered as part of the review process and must be deemed to have been met for any performance cycle to be successful.

-In the case of teachers they will be assessed against the Teachers' Standards, against any other sets of standards issued by the Secretary of State, against any other professional standards relevant to their performance.
+In the case of teachers, they will be assessed against the Teachers' Standards, against any other sets of standards issued by the Secretary of State, and against any other professional standards relevant to their performance.

-Under normal circumstances employees will have a reasonable number of objectives that is relative to the role that they undertake.
+Under normal circumstances appraisees will have a reasonable number of objectives which are relative to the role that they undertake.
 This will usually be between 3 and 6 objectives.

-Some colleagues may be set one or more short term objectives that are possible to complete within a short time period such as a term.
-This may result in more objectives being set but with the expectation that not all with apply to the entire year.
-However, employees who are found not to be meeting standards at the appropriate level may be given short term focused objectives to help structure areas of development as part of a performance improvement plan to ensure that the most appropriate support can be provided.
-Those with leadership and management responsibilities are likely to be given more objectives relative to colleagues that do not.
+Some employees may be set one or more short term objectives that are possible to complete within a short time period, such as within a term.
+This may result in more objectives being set, but with the expectation that not all will apply to the entire year.

+Employees who are found not to be meeting standards at the appropriate level may be given short term focused objectives to help structure areas of development as part of a performance improvement plan (PIP) to ensure that the most appropriate support can be provided.
+Guidance on this can be found in our capability policy.